solgenomics/breedbase_dockerfile/README.md

 ## Install Docker

-Follow the instructions on https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-debian-10 to install the docker executable.
+For installs on Debian, follow the instructions on https://docs.docker.com/engine/install/debian/ to install the docker executable.
-(Choose the correct version of your OS from the pull down menu on that site)

 ## Deploy in Production